 Things you need to know about Motorpace Sessions

-JOINING IN: To join your bunch, enter the track at the gate, stay very high riding right on the fence, and use the banking to join the back of your group.
+JOINING IN: To join your bunch, enter the track at the gate, stay very high riding right up on the fence, and use the banking to join the back of your group.

 RIDING BEHIND THE BIKE: In Motorpacing, the aim is to stay as one long single-file group and smoothly rotate turns.
 We will be pacing on the Stayers Line.
 Don’t ride two abreast.
 Don’t overtake the rider in front of you, unless he/she swings off.
 If you need to drop out, don’t let a gap develop, as the rider behind you will struggle to close the gap and the group will fracture.
 To prevent a gap developing, put in one last effort to pull your wheelman up to the wheel in front, and then swing out of the group to the high side (if safe to do so – remember to check over your shoulder, indicate with an elbow ‘flick’, then gently move upwards).
 You can then slowly circulate on the fence until you can exit the track, or you can drop back in the end of the bunch if you have caught your breath and want to go again.
 Don't circulate on the fence longer than needed to get on or off your bunch, exit the track for a rest and food/drink.